 By Susan Patterson, Master Gardener

 Using sheep manure for the garden is not a new idea.
 People all over the world have been using animal manures as a very effective organic material in gardens for a very, very long time.
 Sheep manure is referred to as cold manure because of its low nitrogen content.
 This makes it an excellent addition to any garden.
-The nutrients in sheep manure help plants to establish strong roots, defend against pests and grow into vibrant and productive plants.

 Benefits of Sheep Manure as Fertilizer

 Sheep manure, like other animal manures, is a natural slow-release fertilizer.
 Nutrients in sheep manure fertilizer provide adequate nourishment for a garden.
 It is high in both phosphorus and potassium, essential elements for optimal plant growth.
+These nutrients help plants to establish strong roots, defend against pests and grow into vibrant and productive plants.

 Sheep manure can also be used as organic mulch.
 Because of its low odor, sheep manure can easily be used to top dress garden beds.
 A garden bed that has a high level of organic matter drains well and has a high number of earthworms and soil microbial activity, all good for plants.